 Time on your personal life

-How to perform a calendar time audit
+How to do a time audit in 4 steps

-1. Track your time
+1. Set up your time tracking

 2. Analyze your data

-3. Prioritize your goals
+3. Prioritize your time

 4. Adjust your schedule